Augmentation of labor - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 • There are scars on your uterus.
 These can have resulted from a previous C-section or another type of surgery.

 Another procedure, an artificial rupture of the amniotic sac, carries a small risk of chorioamnionitis, a bacterial infection.
 Bacteria can enter the amniotic fluid surrounding your baby, increasing the risk of newborn sepsis.
 You may also face risks such as sepsis and blood clots.
-To address these concerns, you and your baby will be prescribed antibiotics after childbirth.
+To address these conditions, you and your baby will be prescribed antibiotics after childbirth.

 A further risk associated with amniotomy is umbilical cord prolapse.
 This occurs when the umbilical cord slips into the cervix and vagina ahead of the baby, potentially cutting off the baby’s oxygen supply.
 In such an emergency, a C-section will be necessary.